Diffusion and Flow Matching Models for Tabular Data: A Survey: Diffusion and Flow Matching Models for Data Augmentation

-\textit{Data augmentation} is a long-standing research problem in tabular data \cite{cui2024tabular}.
-In general, it can be divided into two different tasks: 1) \textit{data synthesis}, which is the process of generating synthetic data that mimics the characteristics of real-world data.
-Depending on whether we generate a single table or a set of connected tables, it can be further divided into \textit{single table synthesis} or \textit{multi-relational dataset synthesis}; and 2) \textit{over-sampling}, which balances an imbalanced table by increasing the number of samples in the minority class(es).
+\textit{Data augmentation} for tabular data is a long-standing research problem \cite{cui2024tabular}.
+In general, it can be divided into two different tasks: 1) \textit{data synthesis}, which is the process of generating synthetic data that mimics the characteristics of real-world data, and can be further divided into \textit{single table synthesis} and \textit{multi-relational dataset synthesis}; and 2) \textit{over-sampling}, which balances an imbalanced table by increasing the number of samples in the minority class(es).
 Particularly, {over-sampling} can be considered as a special case of \textit{single table synthesis} where we only generate a part of the table.
-Accordingly, in this survey, we categorize relevant works into \textit{diffusion models for single-table synthesis} (including over-sampling) and \textit{diffusion models for multi-relational dataset synthesis}, providing their formal definitions and reviewing related studies in Section~\ref{subsec:DataAug_Single} and ~\ref{subsec:DataAug_Multi}, respectively.
+Accordingly, in this survey, we categorize relevant works into \textit{diffusion and flow matching models for single-table synthesis} (including over-sampling) and \textit{diffusion models for multi-relational dataset synthesis} , providing their formal definitions and reviewing related studies in Secs.~\ref{subsec:DataAug_Single} and~\ref{subsec:DataAug_Multi}, respectively.